brimell/not-wordle/README.md

 npm run build
 npm run server
 ```
-and both the server and webpage are served from [localhost:3000](http://localhost:3000/)
+and both the server and webpage are served from [localhost:3001](http://localhost:3001/)

 or for development:

 ```
+npm i
 npm start
+npm run server
 ```

+and go to [localhost:3000](http://localhost:3000) (you should be taken there automatically by react scripts though)